tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

   - you might have also moved that code to an etxternal JavaScript file - for example  **client/js** - but it's still running on the **client-side**
 - Go ahead and use `console.log()` to test your assumptions about what code is firing when, and what the values of variables are.
 These logs will appear on the *client-side* - meaning in the web inspector console of the web browser
 - You can insert breakpoints in your client code (the JavaScript in your `<script>` tag) by using the Chrome web inspector:
-  - this has been ddemo, so many times, in 330
+  - this has been demod, so many times, in 330

 ### I-F. Head to Discord
 - After you have made attempts to debug your code utilizing the above methodologies, and had limited success, it's time to head to Discord and see if your fellow students can help: